rgva/ECE601-Project-2/README.md

 ### '3-automatefollows'
 Similarly to the second script, this automates following users which the @UFC account follows, given the parameter of greater than 300 friends, and greater than 300 followers to limit the amount of bot accounts followed.

+### 'UFC-araujo-grasso_tweets'
+This script performs a search of recent tweets relating to the upcoming UFC Fight Night: Araujo v Grasso, storing them in pandas.
+This gives us the base for sentiment analysis.

 ## Phase 1(b): Botometer Sentiment Analysis

 ## References